teodorpatras/EasyTipView/README.md

   preferences.drawing.arrowPosition = EasyTipView.ArrowPosition.Top

   /*
-   * Optionally you can make these preferences global for all EasyTipViews */
+   * Optionally you can make these preferences global for all future EasyTipViews */
   EasyTipView.globalPreferences = preferences